wp-plugins/amazon-link/readme.txt

 It is not recommended that this option is enabled for any length of time as it will show your AWS access keys in the page html source.

+= Template ASINs =

+This setting only affects the Template Previews in the Template Manager section of the Amazon Link Settings page.
+Change this list of ASINs to change which ASIN(s) are used to generate the Template Previews.

 = Associate IDs & Channels =

 The author must enter their Amazon Associate IDs for any countries they have an ID for in this section.
 This will ensure their Associate account is credited with any sales made through the links.